Arts & Culture

 They are 28 students with a dream that is also an obsession: to become professional dancers.

-They want to grace all the world's stages, and to achieve their goal, they are ready to make the necessary sacrifices.
+They want to grace all the world's stages and achieve their goal and are ready to make the necessary sacrifices.

 This three-part series plunges us into the daily life of the students and teachers at the top school of performing arts in Paris.